jynnie/accountability/README.md

 * jynnie: dbh review is [published](https://thetech.com/2018/07/09/detroit-video-game-review)!
 * mattf: mcd is updated!
 I should bug test but that can be done in production
 * jynnie: wrote a [blog post](https://projynnie.wordpress.com/2018/08/01/reminiscing-about-internet-forums-and-on-being-misgendered-on-reddit/)
+* jynnie: web.lab branding
+* jynnie: beta version of the housing website, minor bugs still need to be fixed